twitter YouTube LinkedIn

 Image: Public House - The Yorkshire Square by Small Acts.
 Photo by Lizzie Coombes for Compass Festival 2021.

 Compass Live Art has ten years of experience producing socially engaged, interactive live art.
-Through processes of ‘making with’ – such as co-creation and community participation – Compass produces work in non-art spaces that engages under-represented, traditionally non-arts attending groups.
+Through processes of ‘making with’ – such as co-creation and community participation – Compass produces work in non-art spaces that engage under-represented audiences, including those new to the arts.

-The research partnership with Matthew Reason and Lauren Hall from York St John University will investigate the experiences of both artists and audiences taking part in ‘making with’, as well as explore the experiences of previous festival attendees.
-This will be done through “walking interviews”, where participants will revisit the locations of previous Compass Festival events to explore enduring memories of impact and agency.
+The research partnership with Matthew Reason and Lauren Hall from York St John University investigated the experiences of both artists and audiences taking part in ‘making with’, as well as exploring the experiences of previous festival attendees.
+The methodology included walking interviews, where participants revisited the locations of previous Compass Festival events to explore enduring memories of impact and agency.

-At a time when the arts are turning to co-creation and participation to engage new and different audiences, this research will provide insight into the impact of co-creation on arts engagement.
+At a time when the cultural sector is looking to co-creation and participation to engage new and different audiences, this research provided valuable insights into the impact of co-creation on arts engagement.

 Project learning and findings